HLT31115 – Certificate III in Non-Emergency Patient Transport

 - May have extensive experience in transport and looking for a new career

 - Are looking for an entry-level pathway into the rapidly expanding health care sector

 Why Choose Patient Transport as a Career?

 Private operators are developing their own transport networks to take over the non-critical patient transport needs of major hospitals and medical facilities.
-This service focuses on transporting non-emergency patients to and from a wide range of medical & health centres over short and long distances.
+This service focuses on transporting patients who resent non-life threatening patients to and from a wide range of medical & health centres over short and long distances.

 With demand for these types of services increasing rapidly right across Australia, it presents the perfect opportunity for those who enjoy driving as well as assisting those who are physically unable to transport themselves.

 Job opportunities are on the rise.
 Non-emergency patient transport between home, hospitals and other medical facilities is a vital part of patient care.
 Transport services of this kind are usually pre-arranged and response time is not given a high priority in comparison to emergency transport.
 Yet operators of these services still seek out professional people who wish to become a part of this growing industry.

 Working in a diverse industry, you will enjoy a challenging and stimulating activity where every day brings something new.
 You will build strong relationships along the way and discover a new self worth and respect for those who are less fortunate.

 Step up into the role of Basic Life Support Medic with a Certificate IV in Health Care.

 HLT31115 – Certificate III in Non-emergency Patient Transport